fbeyca/VIA528E/README.md

-This repos consists of class notes of BVA 528E course
+This repo consists of class notes of BVA 528E course